xvik/gradle-pom-plugin/README.md

 #### Manual pom modification

-If, for any reason, you need to modify pom manually (like in [withXml closure](https://docs.gradle.org/current/userguide/publishing_maven.html#sec:modifying_the_generated_pom)) you can use define `withPomXml` configuration closure:
+If, for any reason, you need to modify pom manually (like in [withXml closure](https://docs.gradle.org/current/userguide/publishing_maven.html#sec:modifying_the_generated_pom)) you can use `withPomXml` configuration closure:

 ```groovy
 pom {